drouvotlucas/Risk-Detection-in-Construction-Industry/README.md

 * Time Series Analysis: By analyzing accident and weather data over time, the project identified trends and patterns that could be used to predict future accidents.

 Technologies Used:
--Python: The primary programming language used for data analysis and visualization.
+*Python: The primary programming language used for data analysis and visualization.
--Pandas: For data manipulation and cleaning.
+*Pandas: For data manipulation and cleaning.
--NumPy: For numerical computations.
+*NumPy: For numerical computations.
--Scikit-learn: For clustering and PCA.
+*Scikit-learn: For clustering and PCA.
--Matplotlib and Seaborn: For data visualization.
+*Matplotlib and Seaborn: For data visualization.
--Sweetviz: For automated exploratory data analysis (EDA).
+*Sweetviz: For automated exploratory data analysis (EDA).